-The Academy has now determined the admissions policy for entry into the academic year 2020/2021, which can be viewed by clicking on the link below:
+The Elliot Foundation (TEFAT) has now determined the admission policy for the academic year 2022-2023.
+You can find this policy by clicking on the link below.

 Reception applications must be made via Reception Applications – eadmissions

 The Admissions Policy can be viewed by clicking on the link:

 The school regularly holds an “Open Day” to enable prospective parents to have a look around our school.
 If you are interested in coming to visit the school please contact the school office to find out the date of the next session.

 NEXT OPEN DAY DATES

 Open Days for Prospective Families